RafaelGSS/blog/priv/posts/network-performance.md

 your neighbor, who is occupying the same WiFi channel, starts streaming an HD video over WiFi, your bandwidth is cut in half, or worse.
 Your access point has no say in this arrangement, and that is a feature, not a bug! — WiFi 2.4ghz

+// TODO: maybe remove the statement above?

+// TODO: add other issues

 ## Client Bandwidth is not enough!

 Most of people tends to believe that the reason of delay is often the client bandwidth, in fact, it helps for sure, but as you will see, it's not a determinant factor of improvement.